Software engineering and development

 Team Composition

-Typical team structure (scales with complexity):
+Typical structure (scales with complexity):

 • Product / Delivery Lead